-The Colosseum Panoramic View Tour takes you up to the 3rd, 4th and 5th floors of the Colosseum, which are not open to the general public.
+Up until around 2019, it was possible to book the Colosseum Panoramic View Tour which took you up to the 3rd, 4th and 5th floors of the Colosseum, which are not generally open to the public.
 The tour is also referred to as the Belvedere tour, which means “beautiful view”.

 These floors offer you a spectacular panoramic view of the Colosseum from high above the ground, and are worth doing if you want a unique perspective of the arena.

-Note that these tours include access to the main part of the Colosseum as well, so you don’t need to buy them separately.
+All tours which visit special areas also normally include access to the main part of the Colosseum as well, so you don’t need to buy them separately.
 Once your tour is complete, you can explore the other parts of the Colosseum at your leisure.

-Do be aware that the official website does list cheaper tickets for the underground and panoramic areas, which do not include a tour guide.
+Do be aware that the official website does list cheaper tickets for the underground and arena areas, which do not include a tour guide.